 Women want to stay well-groomed even when they are in a position.
 This is especially true for hair: regrown roots or breaking gray hair will not please anyone.
 But is hair coloring dangerous during pregnancy and does it harm the baby?
 Expectant mothers are worried about this, and for good reason.
 After all, aggressive dyes can negatively affect both the woman and the fetus.
 In the article, we will understand this issue.

 Serious physiological and hormonal changes occur in the body of a pregnant woman.
 Therefore, the reaction to the components of the paint can be unpredictable: it may not “lie” on the hair, as it should, or cause an allergic reaction.
 Although, if a woman dyed her hair before conception, the risk of allergies is reduced.

 Most likely, the hairdresser will assure you that there is no harm in dyeing your hair during pregnancy.
 The opinions of doctors are not so unambiguous.

 2 views on hair coloring during pregnancy

 Gynecologists treat the procedure differently.
-And their opinions are diametrically opposite: some are categorically opposed, others see no harm to the expectant mother and child.
+And their opinions are diametrically opposite: some are categorically opposed, and others see no harm to the expectant mother and child.